Remarks Prepared for Delivery by Robert T. Marsh

 How infrastructures are regulated may influence how companies address infrastructure vulnerabilities.
 For instance, rates charged by some utilities are tightly controlled by the government.
 But controlling rates appears to conflict with encouraging investment in infrastructure improvements.
 Therefore, what is the appropriate government role regarding rate-setting?
 How is it likely to change and how should it change as deregulation proceeds?

 I should note that regulation is again getting national attention.
-Following in the steps of the airline and telecommunications industries, the electric power industry -- an approximately $200 billion-a-year industry -- is beginning the process of deregulation.
+Following in the steps of the airline and telecommunications industries, the electric power industry -- a $200 billion-a-year industry that is the nation's longest-running monopoly -- is beginning the process of deregulation.
 Given the obvious interdependence between electric power and other infrastructures, we are looking at this process closely.

-Well, these are just some of the issues we are addressing.
+These are just some of the issues we are addressing.
 They are by no means all.
-I haven't mentioned how the government is organized to deal with this threat, the legal framework for dealing with cyber threats, or the international interactions of our infrastructures with foreign ones, or many others.
+I haven't mentioned how the government is organized to deal with this threat, or the legal framework for dealing with cyber threats, or many others.
 We are under no illusions that this Commission can solve every infrastructure problem.
 Instead, we see the strategy and recommendations as a point of departure for corrective action.

 Solutions will fall within a range bounded by government and private sector responsibility.
 Some problems will require only government solutions, while some will require only private sector solutions.
 Others, however, will require solutions somewhere in-between -- solutions jointly actioned by government and the private sector.